 Ph.D.
 Degree Studies

-The Ph.D. program aims to encourage academic excellence and professional leadership among the students by promoting them in research and scientific thinking, as well as in evaluation of policy and services.
-The program enables the students to deepen their knowledge in a specialized area, improve their research skills, and conduct an original empirical research in their field of research.
+The Ph.D. program aims at encouraging academic excellence and professional leadership, through advancing the student's research and analytical thinking capabilities, and the capacity to evaluate policy and assess services.
+The program enables the students to deepen their knowledge in a specialized area, improve their scientific skills, and conduct original, empirical study in their field of research.
 The duration of studies is four years.
 Upon completion of all requirements, students will be awarded the degree of Doctor of Philosophy (PhD).

 The Application Process

-Applications should be submitted between February and June 2016 to the Doctoral Committee of the School of Social Work, in accordance with the details on the school website.
+Applications should be submitted, between the January - May 2019, to the Doctoral Committee of the School of Social Work, in accordance with the details on the school's website https://social-work.biu.ac.il/applicants_phd.
 Suitable candidates will then be requested to submit their applications to the university's School of Graduate Studies.
 Acceptance is subject to the regulations of the School of Graduate Studies.

 Areas of Specialization